nehalsin/guidelines/index.md

 ## Neutrality of opinion
  1. We refrain from any attempt to represent, endorse, attract or indirectly impose or popularize any particular set of beliefs or opinions, political philosophy, guru, organization, cult, sect or any specific way of life.
- 2. If in your heart you sincerely desire to help others or make the world better, then please set your own example, be the change you want to see in others.
-People will be automatically attracted by your positive vibes and behavior.
-Our behavior is our introduction.
-Actions speak louder than words.
- 3. In the common interest of all concerned, we expect clear communication while you introduce yourself in the beginning in detail, regarding your inner motivation purely for individual self purification by your own individual practice in silence.

 ## Space
 1. Here space and silence mean purity of action and speech or communication.